Provost and Vice President for Academic Affairs Professor of English

 Henry David Thoreau, The Maine Woods.

 I have had the pleasure of working at St. Thomas Aquinas College since 1998.
 Before that, I taught at Virginia Military Institute, Princeton University, Rutgers University, Middlesex County College, and Raritan Valley Community College.

 Born and raised in the forgotten borough of NYC, Staten Island, I have loved reading from an early age, working through about five Hardy Boys novels a month.
 In 8th grade, my English teacher Sister Madeline, assigned us Victor Hugo's Les Miserables and lots of Antoine de Saint-Exupery, and I was hooked.
 At Tottenville High School, I had two great English teachers: Carl Larsen and Hugh Rainey; they introduced me to Dickens, Hardy, and many, many more.
-In college and graduate school, I focused on American writers, including Hawthorne, Thoreau, Melville, Faulkner, Crane, Emerson -- and later others, such as Jim Harrison, Flannery O'Connor, Jack Kerouac, Nella Larsen, Jean Toomer, Wallace Stegner, and Marilynne Robinson.
+In college and graduate school, I focused on American writers, including Hawthorne, Thoreau, Melville, Faulkner, Crane, Emerson -- and later others, such as Jim Harrison, Flannery O'Connor, Jack Kerouac, Nella Larsen, Jean Toomer, Wallace Stegner, and (my current favorite) Marilynne Robinson.
 I am also interested in works written by men and women of other cultures and times, especially the work of Dostoevsky, Gogol, Turgenev, Rilke, Jeelani Bano, and Anita Desai.
-Nonfiction, too -- like Barry Lopez, John Jeremiah Sullivan, Bernd Heinrich.
+I love nonfiction, too

-Other than reading, I enjoy fly-fishing, canoeing, hiking, old films; watching The Simpsons, Arrested Development, 30 Rock, Better Call Saul, and Fargo; playing and obsessing about guitars.
-I listen to many types of music, everything from Patty Griffin, Dave Matthews, the Dead, Tom Waits, and G. Love; to 20th century music by John Tavener, Henry Cowell, and Arvo Part; to Warren Zevon, Jay Farrar, Elvis Costello and (of course) Joni Mitchell, and (of course) Bob Dylan; to Miles Davis, Lee Morgan, Dexter Gordon, Kenny Dorham, and John Coltrane; to Bach, Mozart, Beethoven, Schumann, Medieval Polyphony and, lately, lots of Mahler.
+Other than reading, I love fly-fishing, canoeing, and hiking in Western Maine; old films; watching The Simpsons, Arrested Development, 30 Rock, Better Call Saul, and Fargo; playing and obsessing about guitars.
+I listen to many types of music, everything from Patty Griffin, The Dead, Tom Waits, and G. Love; to 20th century music by John Tavener, John Adams, and Arvo Part; to Warren Zevon, Jay Farrar, Elvis Costello and (of course) Joni Mitchell, and (of course) Bob Dylan; to Miles Davis, Lee Morgan, Dexter Gordon, Kenny Dorham, and John Coltrane; to Bach, Mozart, Beethoven, Schumann, Medieval Polyphony and, lately, lots of Mahler.